-being essentially zero.
-The non-issuers, on the other hand, have a predicted leverage change of only 2.7% and an actual leverage change of 1.7%.
+on average increase from about 13% to over 42%.
+Given their growth rates and negative profitability, such an increase in leverage would likely violate any reasonable expected level of debt capacity.17 In contrast, the actual financing choices of these firms result in changes in leverage of essentially zero.
+In contrast, the nonissuers have a predicted leverage change of only 2.7% and an actual leverage change of 1.7%.
 Finally, compared to non-issuers, the issuers are smaller (\$16.7 Million in assets vs. \$17.4 Million), younger (6.3 vs. 9.2 years), have higher market-to-book ratios (3.4 vs. 1.6), and higher volatility of stock returns (0.84 vs. 0.71).
 Given their characteristics, it is not surprising that these firms use equity rather than debt financing.

-The firms with medium and high estimated probabilities of having a bond rating should be less likely to be rationed by lenders, but may be reluctant to pursue further borrowing because they are unable to support additional debt.
-Consistent with this view, the issuing firms in these groups are growing much more rapidly and have significantly higher leverage prior to the issue than the non-issuers.
+Issuing firms with medium and high estimated probabilities of having a bond rating should be less likely to be rationed by lenders, but may be reluctant to pursue further borrowing because they are unable to support additional debt.
+Consistent with this view, the issuing firms in these groups are growing much more rapidly and have significantly higher leverage prior to the issue than similar nonissuers.
 As a specific example, consider the firms in the high predicted rating group.
 Within this subsample, the firms issuing significant amounts of equity have leverage of 37.8% and excess leverage of 10.4%.
 The predicted change in leverage (based on no new equity) is 7.4%, which would push these firms, on average, to a book leverage of 45%.
 Instead, the actual financing choices made by these firms result in reductions in their book leverage ratios by an average of 5.1%.
-In contrast, firms not issuing significant amounts of equity have average leverage of 29% (2.2% excess leverage) and a predicted leverage change of 0.5%.
+In contrast, non-issuers in the high predicted rating group have average leverage of 29% (2.2% excess leverage) and a predicted leverage change of 0.5%.
 This predicted leverage change is very close to their actual change in leverage of 0.4%.